-Tavolara – A wonderful idea for an excursion from Golfo Aranci could turn into a golden opportunity to plunge into the sea on this side of Sardinia.
-The seabed around the island of Tavolara is characterized by a series of caves, underwater landslides, natural amphitheatres, canyons.
+- Tavolara.
+A wonderful idea for an excursion from Golfo Aranci could turn into a golden opportunity to immerse yourself in the sea of this side of Sardinia.
+The depths around the island of Tavolara are a succession of caves, submarine landslides, natural amphitheatres, and canyons.

-La Maddalena – One of the most beautiful islands in the Mediterranean, and the sea that surrounds it is no less so.
-Rocks, sandbanks and underwater peaks make the depths of this area very varied, all to explore.
-The National Park of the La Maddalena archipelago is also recommended for a bit of “simple” snorkeling.
+- La Maddalena.
+One of the most beautiful islands in the entire Mediterranean, and the sea that surrounds it is not far behind.
+Rocks, shoals and submarine peaks make the depths of this area very varied, all to be explored.
+The Maddalena Archipelago National Park is also recommended for a bit of “simple” snorkeling.

-Santa Teresa di Gallura – This is the norh side of Sardinia.
-The best locations of Santa Teresa di Gallura for diving are Capo Testa and Secca Lavezzi.
-Capo Testa is characterized by the presence of large boulders forming unique scenarios, while Secca Lavezzi, in the middle of the Strait of Bonifacio, is best known for its rich underwater life.
+- Santa Teresa di Gallura.
+You move to the northern part of Sardinia.
+The best points of Santa Teresa di Gallura for diving are Capo Testa and Lavezzi islands.
+Capo Testa is characterized by the presence of large boulders that form unique scenarios.
+Instead the Lavezzi islands, in the middle of the Bocche di Bonifacio, are known above all for the great richness of underwater life.

-Asinara – Still in northern Sardinia, in front of Porto Torres.
-Cala Reale, with its underwater archaeological field, is certainly the most impressive dive.
-But it is not the only one: near the Asinara there are other points for diving such as Cala Tumbarino, Punta Agnadda and Punta Pedra Bianca.
+- Asinara.
+Cala Reale, with its underwater archaeological site, is certainly the most impressive dive.
+But it is not the only one: around the Asinara other points for diving are Cala Tumbarino, Punta Agnadda and Punta Pedra Bianca.

 The “queen” of dives in southern Sardinia is without a doubt her: Cagliari.
 Near the Sardinian capital, the best spots for diving are the beaches of Quartu Sant’Elena and Poetto, and the promontories of Capo Teulada, Capo Carbonara and Sella del Diavolo.
 For the more experienced there are also four wreck dives.